LastComrade0/Network_Compression/README.md

 This project is to detect when in robust sending HUGE number of UDP packet, the low entropy packets and high entropy packets payload will have similar time.

--Low entropy packets: Static or patterned text such as 0000..., aaaa..., abab..., etc.
+- Low entropy packets: Static or patterned text such as 0000..., aaaa..., abab..., etc.
--High entropy packets: Payload full of randomized characters a8Tr39Vvs...
+- High entropy packets: Payload full of randomized characters a8Tr39Vvs...

 If both time difference is less than 100ms threshold, then it means low entropy packets does not have compression when going through router and network.
 If high entropy time subracting low entropy time has over 100ms threshold, that means there is indeed compression happening on low entropy packets when going through network and router.